 In our filings with the Securities and Exchange Commission, information is sometimes "incorporated by reference."
 This means that we are referring you to information that has previously been filed with the Securities and Exchange Commission, information that should be considered as part of the filing that you are reading.
 Our Annual Report on Form 10-K, filed with the Securities and Exchange Commission on November 13, 2018, is incorporated by reference herein.
 Printed copies of our most recent Annual Report on Form 10-K and other reports incorporated herein by reference are available upon request without charge by calling Investor Relations at (212) 973-2982; writing to AECOM, 1999 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary; or requesting online through the Information Request page in the "Investors" section of our website: www.aecom.com.
 Such materials will be provided by first class mail or other equally prompt means.
-Based on Securities and Exchange Commission.
+Based on Securities and Exchange Commission regulations, the reports of the Compensation Committee and Audit Committee, included above, are not specifically incorporated by reference into any other filings that we make with the Securities and Exchange Commission.
 This Proxy Statement is sent to you as part of the proxy materials for the 2019 Annual Meeting.
 You may not consider this Proxy Statement as material for soliciting the purchase or sale of our common stock.